chipsalliance/firrtl-spec/spec.md

 `{b:UInt, a:UInt}`{.firrtl}, and `{a: {flip b:UInt}}`{.firrtl} is not equivalent
 to `{flip a: {b: UInt}}`{.firrtl}.

-## Weak Type Equivalence

-The weak type equivalence relation is used to determine whether a partial connection between two components is legal.
-See [@sec:partial-connects] for further details about partial connect statements.

-Two types are weakly equivalent if their corresponding oriented types are equivalent.

-### Oriented Types

-The weak type equivalence relation requires first a definition of *oriented types*.
-Intuitively, an oriented type is a type where all orientation information is collated and coupled with the leaf ground types instead of in bundle fields.

-An oriented ground type is an orientation coupled with a ground type.
-An oriented vector type is an ordered sequence of positive length of elements of a given oriented type.
-An oriented bundle type is a collection of oriented fields, each containing a name and an oriented type, but no orientation.

-Applying a flip orientation to an oriented type recursively reverses the orientation of every oriented ground type contained within.
-Applying a non-flip orientation to an oriented type does nothing.

-### Conversion to Oriented Types

-To convert a ground type to an oriented ground type, attach a non-flip orientation to the ground type.

-To convert a vector type to an oriented vector type, convert its element type to an oriented type, and retain its length.

-To convert a bundle field to an oriented field, convert its type to an oriented type, apply the field orientation, and combine this with the original field's name to create the oriented field.
-To convert a bundle type to an oriented bundle type, convert each field to an oriented field.

-### Oriented Type Equivalence

-Two oriented ground types are equivalent if their orientations match and their types are equivalent.

-Two oriented vector types are equivalent if their element types are equivalent.

-Two oriented bundle types are not equivalent if there exists two fields, one from each oriented bundle type, that have identical names but whose oriented types are not equivalent.
-Otherwise, the oriented bundle types are equivalent.

-As stated earlier, two types are weakly equivalent if their corresponding oriented types are equivalent.

 # Statements

 Statements are used to describe the components within a module and how they